ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | ```
 |
 | After a few seconds of waiting, you should be good to go.
 Let's get to the actual coding!
-|  As a first step, let's add the ag-Grid styles - import them in the style section of `src/App.vue`:
+|  As a first step, let's add the AG Grid styles - import them in the style section of `src/App.vue`:
 |
 | ```scss
 | <style lang="scss">